tessercat/pbx-docs/security.md

 to connect any number of clients once a single client ID and password are known.

+I'm not sure how effective
+such a restriction is in practice, though, since, once a channel ID is known, there's nothing stopping said nefarious actors from requesting any number of client IDs and passwords in different Django session contexts.

 Also by default,
 the verto module
 provides no mechanism to disconnect